Skip to the main content.

 The importance of having an internal communications strategy

-An internal communications strategy sets a roadmap to achieve your internal communications goals.
+An internal communication strategy sets a roadmap to achieve your internal communications goals.
 Without a strategy, employee communication is carried out on an ad-hoc basis.
 If it even exists at all.

 According to a Gatehouse survey, around 21% of internal communications professionals admitted that they don’t have any formal planning processes in place.